 To help ensure sustainable disposal at every step of the waste management process, and to prevent further plastic water pollution from damaging our oceans, we here at Sourgum Waste are encouraging everyone to take part in the Plastic Free July challenge from the Plastic Free Foundation.

 While the idea of reducing plastic use can be overwhelming, getting started is as easy as taking one small step each day.
 Read on for 6 things you can do this July and beyond to reduce your everyday plastic consumption and keep your community plastic waste-free.

 1. Ditch the Disposable Cup

-One of the top 10 plastic items found at ocean clean ups by International Coastal Cleanups are plastic drink cups and straws.
+One of the top 10 plastic items found at ocean clean-ups by International Coastal Cleanups is plastic drink cups and straws.
 Think about how many iced coffees or waters you drink every day, those 6 or 7 cups that might end up polluting a river or ocean if they are not disposed of properly.
-Investing in a quality metal hot and cold beverage container not only decreases how much single-use plastic you use, it also saves money in the long term because you will not be buying so many cases of water bottles.
+Investing in a quality metal hot and cold beverage container not only decreases how much single-use plastic you use, but it also saves money in the long term because you will not be buying so many cases of water bottles.

 2. Skip the Spork

 Another one of those top 10 pesky plastics is single-use cutlery.
 There are a few ways to reduce your use of plastic cutlery.
 Having dinner delivered?
 Skip the spork, you've got utensils at home.
 Strolling for street food?
 Skip the spork, and use a skewer or other wooden utensils.
 (Don't forget to compost those later!)
 Going out to eat?
 Go to Google first - find restaurants near you that offer plastic-free eating or, if you are unsure of your access to plastic-free eating, bring silverware with you!